MorenaBarboni/CampusCoin-Challenge/README.md

 ### 2. **University**
 It collects service fees.
--Receives a portion of each service payment as a platform fee.
+- Receives a portion of each service payment as a platform fee.

 ### 3. **Students**
 Registered users who can spend CampusCoins and receive rewards.